- JudgeMate for scooter contests

 Big Air / Mega Ramp

 Riders launch off massive quarter pipes or mega ramps, performing the sport's most difficult aerial tricks.
 Judging focuses heavily on difficulty and amplitude, with separate consideration for height and trick execution.
-These events showcase the absolute cutting edge of scootering progression, with riders attempting world-first tricks.
+These events drive scootering progression — riders regularly attempt NBDs (Never Been Done) and world-first tricks.

 Flatland

 A niche category focusing on technical tricks performed on flat ground, emphasizing balance, originality, and technical skill over big air.
-Flatland competitions require exceptional bike control and innovative trick combinations.
+Flatland competitions require exceptional scooter control and fresh trick combinations.
 Judges evaluate consistency, creativity, and the difficulty of maintaining balance through complex maneuvers.

 Modern Scootering Judging Systems

-Modern scootering competitions employ sophisticated multi-factor scoring systems.
-Judges (typically 3-5 per event) evaluate performances across several key dimensions, creating comprehensive scores that reflect the complexity and execution of each run or trick attempt.
+Today's scootering competitions run multi-factor scoring systems.
+Judges (typically 3-5 per event) evaluate performances across several key dimensions, producing scores that capture the complexity and execution of each run or trick attempt.

 | Criterion | Weight | Visual |